isomerpages/moe-asrjc/_highlights/Mother Tongue Fortnight 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/MTL_7.png">
 </div>
-<p>The fortnight concluded with a series of <strong>cultural games</strong> that
+<p>The fortnight concluded with a series of cultural games that brought students
-brought students together through traditional pastimes.
+together through traditional pastimes.
 Whether it was strategy-based board games or high-energy activities like chapteh, these games highlighted the importance of heritage and community.</p>
 <p></p>
 <h4><strong>Keeping Our Languages Alive</strong></h4>
 <p>Mother Tongue Fortnight 2025 was more than just an event; it was a meaningful